ongaeshi/grn_mini/README.md

 array = GrnMini::Array.new(File.join(dir, "test.db"))
 ```

-### Add the element with the number column and text column.
+### Add the record with the number column and text column.

 Determine the column type when you first call "GrnMini::Array#add".
 (Add inverted index if data type is "string".)